ImanKari/G9JSONHandler/README.md

       //  "Name": ".NET",
       // ...
       ```
-    - Note 2: This attribute can use several times for a member.
+    - Note: This attribute can use several times for a member.
 - **G9AttrJsonStoreEnumAsString**
   - This attribute enables you to store an Enum object as a string value in JSON (By default, an Enum object storing as a number).
 - **G9AttrJsonCustomMemberName**
   - This attribute enables you to choose a custom name for a member for storing in JSON.
-    - Note: At parsing time, the parser can recognize and pair the member automatically.
+    - Note: At parsing time (JSON to object), the parser can recognize and pair the member automatically.
 - **G9AttrJsonIgnoreMember**
   - This attribute enables you to ignore a member for storing in JSON.